 Overview

 This lesson should feel practical and precise.
-Students need enough fluency with circuit symbols,
+You need enough fluency with circuit symbols,

-layout, and meter placement that they can build, test, and discuss a circuit without treating the
+layout, and meter placement that you can build, test, and discuss a circuit without treating the

 diagram and the real equipment as separate tasks.